moj-analytical-services/splink/docs/topic_guides/backends.md

 ### :simple-sqlite: SQLite

 SQLite is similar to DuckDB in that it is, generally, more suited to smaller datasets.
-While not as performant as DuckDB, SQLite is simple to setup and can even be run directly in a Jupyter notebook.
+SQLite is simple to setup and can be run directly in a Jupyter notebook, but is not as performant as DuckDB.
 SQLite has reasonable, but not complete, coverage for the functions in the Splink [comparison libraries](../comparison_level_library.md), with gaps in array and date comparisons.
 String fuzzy matching, while not native to SQLite is available via python UDFs which has some [performance implications](#additional-information-for-specific-backends).
 SQLite is not actively been used by the Splink team so receives minimal levels of support.

 ### :simple-postgresql: PostgreSql